 In 2017, he showed sparkling form once more, but this time Federer took revenge to progress from their quarter-final.

-Sooner or later, everything will click into place again for young “Genie” and she will become a red-hot contender once more.
+Sooner or later, everything will click into place again for fun-loving “Genie” and she will become a red-hot contender once more.

 Could there be Canadian winners of both the men’s and women’s Wimbledon singles titles in the same year?
-It’s possible some time soon.
-Raonic and Bouchard.
-Wimbledon champions.
+It’s not impossible.
 Just imagine it!

 In the doubles, Canadian glory is already a reality.
 Daniel Nestor won the Wimbledon men’s doubles in 2008 and 2009 and the mixed doubles in 2013.